 Mark spent 24 years in the British Army playing soldier.
 He never did grow up...so now he indulges his passion for history, especially military history, as the long-standing chairman of the Roman Military Research Society, and member of The Hoplite Association.

 Most weekends throughout the summer Mark can be found at events across Great Britain, and sometimes in Europe, portraying a “Roman Centurion” or a “Greek hoplite”.
 An enthusiast for history, Mark, his wife Jill, and their friends love researching and performing practical experiments to re-create, as accurately as possible, Greco-Roman military and civil life.

 Mark also enjoys the challenges of supporting educational and outreach projects, for adults and children alike.
 His day job is delivering fun, interactive workshops in schools supporting the KS1 and KS2 history curriculum.
 Alongside this, he also consults and works with TV and media companies on historical themed productions, delivers lectures and presentations, and, of course, Tastes Of History’s living history displays.

 Mark is often busy making the sets and props that Tastes Of History uses; everything from a Neolithic firebox to a Roman “fast food” shop to a complete Victorian/Edwardian family kitchen.

-Having built a small medieval trebuchet, for throwing bean bags at a model castle in schools(!), Mark has his sights set on making other similar siege engines...may be a cannon.
+Having built a small medieval trebuchet for school children to launch bean bags at a model castle, Mark has his sights set on making other similar siege engines...he's even made a cannon!